marziply/yankee-doodle/README.md

 ### Demo

-Given the the data below, you can yank values from an object using a schema or collection of schemas to build a new object with those values.
+Given the data below, you can yank values from an object using a schema or collection of schemas to build a new object with those values.

 ``` javascript